YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   it as, a number.
 When ordering subscripts:

   - Empty string subscripts precede all numeric subscripts. *Note:
-    YottaDB strongly recommends against applications that use null subscripts.*
+    YottaDB recommends against applications that use empty string subscripts.* [#]_
   - Numeric subscripts precede string subscripts.
 Numeric subscripts are in numeric order.
-  - String subscripts follow numeric subscripts and collate in byte order. [#]_
+  - String subscripts follow numeric subscripts and collate in byte order.
+Where the natural byte order does not result in linguistically and culturally correct ordering of strings, YottaDB has a framework for an application to create and use custom collation routines.

+.. [#] The YottaDB code base includes code for a legacy subscript
+       collation in which empty strings collate after numeric subscripts and before non-empty strings.
+This is supported **only** in M code for backward compatibility reasons, and is not supported for use with C or any other language.
+Any attempt to bypass protections and use this legacy collation with new code will almost certainly result in buggy applications that are hard to debug.

-- Like subscripts, values are sequences of bytes, except that ordering of values is not meaningful unlike ordering of subscripts.
+Like subscripts, values are sequences of bytes, except that ordering of values is not meaningful unlike ordering of subscripts.
 YottaDB automatically converts between numbers and strings, depending on the type of operand required by an operator or argument required by a function (see `Numeric Considerations`_).

 This means that if an application were to store the current capital of Thailand as ``Capital("Thailand","current")="Bangkok"`` instead of